tr41z/dirgo/README.md

 ### Important Notice:

 #### Running GoScan against targets without explicit permission is illegal.
 Ensure you have proper authorization before using this tool on any system.
-Responsibility: The developers of GoScan are not responsible for any misuse or damage caused by this tool.
+The developers of GoScan are not responsible for any misuse or damage caused by this tool.
 Use it responsibly and ethically.

 ---